Okay, i'm generally making a program which captures information about customers and payments.

 And after we do that, how can we make sure it is saving in access.

 Hope my question is clear enough now, i have tried my best.
-Thank you

 'Put this in General Declaration area